When and how often should we have sex?

 Timing intercourse is when you try to make love only once or twice and then only when you think you could be oivulating, within a day or two of ovulation.
 The problem with timing is that has never been shown to improve your pregnancy chances.
 In addition, many women often do not know the exact day that they will ovulate and studies have shown that even in women with regular cycles, ovulation can possibly happen any time.

-You are probably not improving your chances of getting pregnant if you wait with intercourse until the ovulation predictor kit the OPK has become positive.
+You are probably not improving your chances of getting pregnant if you wait for intercourse until the ovulation predictor kit has become positive.
 The problem with the OPK is that by the time it's positive you may already have ovulated, and sex after ovulation is unlikely to get you pregnant.
 Waiting until the BBT temperature has gone up is even worse, as the temperature goes up after ovulation.

 Frequency of Intercourse

 Couples who tried to get pregnant were previously told to have sex once every other day during their fertile days.
-But studies have shown you can improve your chances if you have sex once a day every day (as long as his sperm are OK) during the fertile 4-5 days prior to, and the day of, ovulation.
+But studies have shown you can improve your chances if you have sex once a day, every day (as long as his sperm are OK) during the fertile 4-5 days prior to, and including the day of, ovulation.
 In those rare circumstances when the man does not have enough sperm (oligospermia), the old rule of once every other day still holds true.

 In addition, researchers recommend that the average couple who is trying to conceive should make love regularly 2-3 times a week, every week because you don't know exactly when ovulation happens.

 Source: The New England Journal of Medicine (December 7, 1995 -- Vol. 333, No. 23).
 Allen J. Wilcox, Clarice R. Weinberg, Donna D. Baird